markmarijnissen/stockticker/README.md

 Stock Ticker Tutorial
 ===============
-Stock Ticker is a modern web-application build using the following technology:
+Stock Ticker is a modern web-application which displays stock prices in real-time.
+It is build using the following technology:

 * **jQuery** and **[Spine.js](http://www.spinejs.com)**, a MCV framework
 * **[LiveScript](http://gkz.github.com/LiveScript/)**, which compiles into JavaScript.